aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 Note that the mark up uses 2 different promises but uses `data` property in both cases to grab the resolved data.
 Same can be observed for `err` as well.
-However, as separate scope is created by `promise.resolve`, the two `data` properties are actually two different properties.
+However, as separate scopes are created by every `promise.resolve`, the two `data` properties are actually two different properties in two different scopes.
-Without separate scope, we necessarily needs to use two properties with different names in this case (that can also be done even in this case, not necessarily).
+Without separate scope, we necessarily need to use two properties with different names in this case (that can also be done even in this case, not necessarily).

+{% hint style="info" %}
+In case you are interested about the details on scoping and binding context, you can refer to the [Scope and context documentation](../app-basics/scope-and-binding-context).
+{% endhint %}

 ### Nesting